AKSHATASTHANA/ZenFlow/replit.md

 ## Recent Changes

+- July 16, 2025: Successfully migrated project from Replit Agent to Replit environment
+  - Fixed server port configuration from 5001 to 5000 for proper Replit compatibility
+  - Enhanced About Shri Krishna Mission Hospital section with comprehensive content
+  - Added detailed centers of excellence, achievements, and accreditations
+  - Improved professional structure with quantifiable metrics and awards
+  - Verified all components working correctly in Replit environment
+  - Ensured robust security practices with proper client/server separation

 - June 26, 2025: Transformed meditation app into comprehensive hospital management system
   - Created hospital landing page with department and doctor information
   - Implemented patient appointment booking form with validation